laaners/yugioh_comprehensive_rulebook/README.md

 <div align="center">
 	<img src="./images/link_main_monster.png" width=250 />
 </div>
 Link and Pendulum Monsters Summoned from the Extra Deck normally have to go in the Extra Monster Zone.
-But Link Monsters open up more zones for you to use, because every Main Monster Zone that a Link Monster points to can also be used to Summon Link and Pendulum monsters from your Extra Deck.
+But Link Monsters open up more Zones for you to use, because every Main Monster Zone that a Link Monster points to can also be used to Summon Link and Pendulum monsters from your Extra Deck.

 Link and Pendulum Monsters that started in the Extra Deck, but later end up in the Graveyard (or are banished) and are Summoned from there, also go in the Main Monster Zones (and don't need a Link Monster to point to them).